EternityForest/Acorns/README.md

 ### delay(d)
 As Arduino's delay.
 Releases the GIL, so other threads can run while you wait.

-### import(str)

-Takes the name of something to import, and tries a variety of strategies to locate the object.
-Should that object have been previously imported, This will return that, however the system *may* unload an imported object at any time if there are no references.

-Right now the only strategy is the user's import hook.

 ### pinMode/digitalWrite/digitalRead/analogRead

 As the Arduino functions.
 HIGH, LOW, INPUT, INPUT_PULLUP, and OUTPUT are defined as global variables.

-### system.memfree()
-Returns the number of bytes of heap remaining.
-We deviate from the arduino API for the system namespace because they use platform specific naming, and because fewer namespaces mean less RAM use.

-### system.restart()
-Completely restart the ESP.

 ### Serial.begin(baud,[config, rxpin, txpin])